decentralized-identity/keri/docs/Q-and-A.md

 Definitions in alphabetic order:

 #### Ambient verifiability
-Verifiable by anyone, anywhere, at anytime
+Verifiable by anyone, anywhere, at anytime.
+E.g. Ambient Duplicity Detection describes the possibility of detecting duplicity by anyone, anywhere, anytime.

 #### Agent
 A representative for an _identity_.
 MAY require the use of a_wallet_.
 MAY support _transfer_